| HOME | SSD's | FREEWARE | SECURITY SOFTWARE | BUYING A PC | PC MAINTENANCE | PC BACKUP | HELP |

 Also try Ccleaner In addition to or instead of Disk Cleanup.

-After running Disk Cleanup and/or Ccleaner:
+After running Disk Cleanup programs you can:

 Normal files that take up an unusually great amount of space on a hard drive are music files, graphics files (photos), and especially video files (movies).